How It Works

 HTTP / Network

 Makes one real request and follows every redirect.
-Checks HSTS, status code, and whether the final destination is a different domain than what you clicked.
+Checks HSTS, status code, and whether the final destination differs from the link you pasted.

 DNS